-A highly qualified full-time secondary education teacher, or (only if my teaching service began before 10/30/2004) a fulltime secondary education teacher in a subject area relevant to my academic major (forgiveness of up to \$5,000).
+A highly qualified full-time secondary education teacher, or (only if my teaching service began before 10/30/2004) a full-time secondary education teacher in a subject area relevant to my academic major (forgiveness of up to \$5,000).

-A highly qualified full-time elementary education teacher, or (only if my teaching service began before 10/30/2004) a fulltime elementary education teacher and I demonstrated knowledge and teaching skills in reading, writing, mathematics, and other areas of the elementary school curriculum (forgiveness of up to \$5,000).
+A highly qualified full-time elementary education teacher, or (only if my teaching service began before 10/30/2004) a full-time elementary education teacher and I demonstrated knowledge and teaching skills in reading, writing, mathematics, and other areas of the elementary school curriculum (forgiveness of up to \$5,000).

-SECTION 2: LOAN FORGIVENESS FORBEARANCE REQUEST (CONTINUED)

-The current academic year of teach dd-yyyy) ing service for which I am requesting forbearance begins/began on (show dates as mm- and ends on I expect to complete my fifth year o of qualifying teaching service on I am/will be performing my qualifyi ng teaching service at the following school or educational service agency (ESA): School (not school district) or ESA Name Check here if this is a school $\Box$ an Indian tribal group unde l operated by the Bureau of Indian Education (BIE) or operated on an Indian reservation by r contract with the BIE.
-School or ESA Address (Street, City , State, Zip Code) School or ESA Website School District County Telephone
+The current academic year of teaching service for which I am requesting forbearance begins/began on (show dates as mm/dd/yyyy) and ends on.

+I expect to complete my fifth year of qualifying teaching service on

+I am/will be performing my qualifying teaching service at the following school or educational service agency (ESA):

+School (not school district) or ESA Name

+Check here if this is a school operated by the Bureau of Indian Education (BIE) or operated on an Indian reservation by an Indian tribal group under contract with the BIE.

-SECTION 3: UNDERSTANDINGS, CERTIFICATIONS, AND AUTHORIZATION
+School or ESA Address (Street, City, State, Zip Code)

+Street

+City State Zip Code

+School or ESA Website

+School District County

+Telephone

+Section 3: Understandings, Certifications, and Authorization

-I understand that: (1) this forbearance is granted in twelve-month increments and if I choose to extend it, I must reapply each year during the five consecutive, complete years of required employment; (2) any unpaid interest that accrues during the forbearance period may be capitalized, as permitted by law; (3) I qualify for this forbearance only if my loan holder determines that the expected forgiveness amount for which I am performing qualifying service (up to \$5,000 or up to \$17,500, as applicable) will satisfy the anticipated outstanding balance of my eligible loans at the end of my fifth year of qualifying service; and (4) if I am past due on payments not covered by this forbearance, my loan holder may grant a separate forbearance to resolve the delinquency on these payments at the time my request is processed.
+I understand that: (1) this forbearance is granted in twelve-month increments and if I choose to extend it, I must reapply each year during the five consecutive, complete years of required employment; (2) unpaid interest that accrues during the forbearance period on a Direct Loan Program loan will not be capitalized, but it may be capitalized on a FFEL Program loan; (3) I qualify for this forbearance only if my loan holder determines that the expected forgiveness amount for which I am performing qualifying service (up to \$5,000 or up to \$17,500, as applicable) will satisfy the anticipated outstanding balance of my eligible loans at the end of my fifth year of qualifying service; and (4) if I am past due on payments not covered by this forbearance, my loan holder may grant a separate forbearance to resolve the delinquency on these payments at the time my request is processed.

-I certify that: (1) the information I provided in Section 2 is true and correct; (2) after the forbearance ends, I agree to repay the loans according to the terms of my promissory notes and repayment schedules; (3) I will notify my loan holder immediately if my teaching service at an eligible school or ESA ends or I otherwise become ineligible for the Teacher Loan Forgiveness Program; and (4) I meet the eligibility requirements and have read and understand the definitions and terms and conditions for the Teacher Loan Forgiveness Program in Sections 6-8.
+I certify that: (1) the information I provided in Section 2 is true and correct; (2) after the forbearance ends, I agree to repay the loans according to the terms of my promissory notes and repayment schedules; (3) I will notify my loan holder immediately if my teaching service at an eligible school or ESA ends or I otherwise become ineligible for the Teacher Loan Forgiveness Program; and (4) I have read and understand the definitions and terms and conditions for the Teacher Loan Forgiveness Program in Sections 7-9 and I meet the eligibility requirements for loan forgiveness.